Fair Decisions Despite Imperfect Predictions: Introduction

-\xhdr{Related work} The work most closely related to ours analyzes the long-term effects of consequential decisions informed by data-driven predictive models on underrepresented groups~\citep{hucheng2018,liu18delayed,mouzannar2019fair,Tabibian2019}.
-However, this line of work focuses mainly on the evolution of several measures of well-being under a perfect predictive model, neglecting the data collection phase~\citep{dimitrakakis2019bayesian, holstein2018improving}.
+\xhdr{Related work} The work most closely related to ours analyzes the long-term effects of consequential decisions informed by data-driven predictive models on underrepresented groups \citep{hucheng2018,liu18c,mouzannar2019fair}.
+However, this line of work focuses mainly on the evolution of several measures of well-being under a perfect predictive model and neglecting the data collection phase.
+In contrast, we focus on analyzing how to improve a suboptimal decision process when labels exist only for positive decisions.
+Potential issues arising from neglecting the data collection process have also been highlighted in a survey of what machine learning practitioners in industry actually need to enforce fairness \citep{holstein2018improving}. \citet{dimitrakakis2019bayesian} similarly point out how attempts of fair machine learning may fail when there is uncertainty about the underlying probabilistic model of the world.
+They achieve fairness in such settings by deploying a Bayesian approach that aims at enforcing fairness in all possible models weighted by their probability given the current information.
 In contrast, we focus on analyzing how to improve a suboptimal decision process when labels exist only for positive decisions.
 More broadly, our work relates to the growing literature on fairness in machine learning, which mostly attempts to match various statistics of the predictive models across protected subgroups.

-We also build on previous work on counterfactual inference and policy learning~\citep{athey2017efficient,ensign2017decision,gillen2018online,heidari2018preventing,joseph2016fairness,jung2018algorithmic,kallus2018balanced,kallus2018residual,lakkaraju2017learning}.
-However, this work usually assumes that, given a decision, the label is always observed and, moreover, that the decision may influence the label distribution.
-In contrast, in our setting, the label exists only if the decision is positive and the decision does not influence the label distribution.
+We also build on previous work on counterfactual inference and policy learning \citep{athey2017efficient,ensign2017decision,gillen2018online,heidari2018preventing,joseph2016fairness,jung2018algorithmic,kallus2018balanced,kallus2018residual,lakkaraju2017learning}.
+In these settings, the decision typically determines which of the potential outcomes is observed and the focus is on confounders that affect both the decision and the outcome \citep{Rubin05:PO}.
+In contrast, in our approach the decision determines whether there will be an outcome at all, but there is no unobserved confounding.
 Two notable exceptions are by \citet{kallus2018residual} and \citet{ensign2017decision}, which also consider limited feedback.
-However, \citet{kallus2018residual} focus on the design of unbiased estimates for several fairness measures, rather than learning how to decide. \citet{ensign2017decision} assume there exists a deterministic mapping between features and labels, which allows them to reduce the problem to the apple tasting problem~\citep{helmbold2000apple}.
+However, \citet{kallus2018residual} focus on designing unbiased estimates for fairness measures, rather than learning how to decide. \citet{ensign2017decision} assume a deterministic mapping between features and labels, which allows them to reduce the problem to the apple tasting problem \citep{helmbold2000apple}.
 Remarkably, in their deterministic setting, they also conclude that the optimal decisions should be stochastic.